Varèse Sarabande albums discography: Varèse 500 Series (2016–2017)

-This was a very short-lived series that was unveiled in December 2016 which was similar to the Varèse Encore Series which was designed to reissue out-of-print titles from the commercial catalog from the beginning to the present.
+This series was unveiled in December 2016 which was similar to the Varèse Encore Series which was designed to reissue out-of-print titles from the commercial catalog from the beginning to the present.
 These featured new artwork and liner notes for each release which was limited to only 500 copies which is half the run of the Encore Series which was only 1000.
 Each disc was priced at $15.98 apiece and look similar to the standard releases with the distinct 500 prefix as part of the catalog number and a beautiful logo on the artwork featured.

 The series looks to be dormant and unsuccessful as Concord has other plans for the label which include releasing new, older scores and expansions of their vast catalog.